alexanderromanenko/R-Loan-Default-Prediction-Lending-Club-Data-/README.md

 3) LASSO-reduced model
 4) Tree classifier

+There are 2 files:
+- R code for the assignment
+- Assignment Instructions + answers/discussion of findings

-The work has been conducted as part of a 'Big Data in Finance' course on MSc Business Analytics (Imperial College London).
-The work has been submitted on 08/03/2017.
+The work has been conducted as part of a 'Big Data in Finance' course on MSc Business Analytics (Imperial College London).The work has been submitted on 08/03/2017.